junglesta/wherenodoctor/__LAB/chapters/13-some-very-common-sicknesses.md

 Very severe dehydration may cause rapid, weak pulse (see Shock, p.
 77), fast, deep breathing, fever, or seizures (fits, convulsions, p.
 178).

-When a person has watery diarrhea, or diarrhea and vomiting, do not wait for signs of dehydration. **Act quickly**—read on.
+When a person has watery diarrhea, or diarrhea and vomiting, do not wait for signs of dehydration. **Act quickly**read on.

 To prevent or treat dehydration: When a person has watery diarrhea, act quickly:

   - Give lots of liquids to drink: Rehydration Drink is best.
 Or give a thin cereal porridge or gruel, teas, soups, or even plain water.
   - Keep giving food.
 As soon as the sick child (or adult) will accept food, give frequent feedings of foods he likes and accepts.
-  - To babies, keep giving breast milk often—and before other drinks.
+  - To babies, keep giving breast milk oftenand before other drinks.

 A special Rehydration Drink helps to prevent or treat dehydration, especially in cases of severe watery diarrhea: